ArielDrabkin/Solar-Panel-Detector/README.md

    at https://developers.google.com/maps/documentation/maps-static/get-api-key.

 5. **Predicting Using Address Only:**
-   To get predictions based on an address, first update your Google Maps API key in the "secret.json" file Then use the -a or --address argument:
+   To get predictions based on an address, first update your Google Maps API key in the "secret.json" file.
+   Then use the -a or --address argument:

 ```